blakeblackshear/frigate/docs/docs/configuration/restream.md

 ## RTMP (Deprecated)

 In previous Frigate versions RTMP was used for re-streaming.
 RTMP has disadvantages however including being incompatible with H.265, high bitrates, and certain audio codecs.
-RTMP is deprecated and it is recommended to move to the new restream role.
+RTMP is deprecated and it is recommended use the built in go2rtc config for restreaming.

 ## Reduce Connections To Camera